Financial Spread Betting for a Living > Spread Betting Basics > Binary Bets (‘Yes’ or ‘No’)

 Binary Bets (‘Yes’ or ‘No’)

-Binary betting represents another viable way of speculating on the financial markets that is a simple alternative to financial spread betting and in contrast to spread betting with binaries your risks are limited to the point that you know exactly how much you stand to gain or lose when you open the binary bet.
+Binary betting represents a way of speculating on the financial markets that is a simple alternative to financial spread betting and in contrast to spread betting with binaries your risks are limited to the point that you know exactly how much you stand to gain or lose when you open the binary bet.
 These trades can be placed on Shares, or FX (Foreign Exchange – money to you and me) quotes.

 Instead of being priced directly in relation to the underlying financial instrument, a binary bet is priced using options pricing criteria and values can thus be computed in a way that is more reminiscent of a traditional fixed odds bet.
 So in this respect a binary is similar in workings to a fixed-odds bet, but where odds are quoted on a scale between zero and 100 rather than in a fraction such as 4-1.
+Please note that binary bets are usually only available during trading hours.

 Binary betting sees a speculator able to place a bet on any stock, commodity, or forex.
 A price is offered and it can either be backed to come in higher after a fixed time (a Call), or lower (a Put).
 So as you can see binary betting is similar in style to that of fixed odds with the ability to limit your risk with a fixed return on particular outcomes to that trade, such as the FTSE to be down on the day or the DJIA (Dow) to be lower at the close.
 As with most trades you can close the trade early whenever you like.